-If you’re more or less, in the same situation as I am (or was) and you’re feeling quite overwhelmed, I hope these tips will help ease your stress.
+If you’re more or less, in the same situation as I am (or was) and you want to know how to clean your house with a toddler without going insane, I hope these tips will help ease your stress.

 Lower your expectations